Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Introduction

-The main contributions of this paper are as follows: \begin{itemize} \item We propose a data-driven human performance model to estimate human operator's mission performance from cognitive workload measurements.
-It can be adapted to various applications by tuning parameters based on empirical experiments. \item We design a DRL-based affective workload allocation controller taking into consideration team performances. \item We validate the productivity and effectiveness of the proposed workload allocation controller through extensive user experiments. \item We investigate various workload allocation strategies for MH-MR teams. \end{itemize}
+\begin{itemize} \item We design a data-driven human performance model to estimate the human operator's mission performance from CWL measurements.
+It can be adapted to various applications by tuning parameters based on empirical experiments. \item We propose a DRL-based AWAC capable of adapting the distribution of workload in response to variations in human cognitive load and team performance. \item We design and conduct an extensive real-world user study in CCTV surveillance scenarios to validate the productivity and effectiveness of the proposed AWAC. \item We investigate and furnish insightful analysis of various workload allocation strategies for MH-MR teams. \end{itemize}

 The paper is organized as follows.
 Section \ref{sec:background} presents the background and related works.
-Section \ref{sec:proposed_system} provides details of the proposed affective workload allocation controller in this paper.
+Section \ref{sec:proposed_system} provides details of the proposed affective workload allocation controller.
 Section \ref{sec:design_user_exp} describes the design of a team-based monitoring task that was conducted to validate the proposed controller.
 In Section \ref{sec:result_analysis}, we present the results of the extensive user experiments and analyze the team performance of the proposed affective workload allocation system.
 Lastly, Section \ref{sec:discussion} discusses the findings of this study in depth, and Section \ref{sec:conclusion} concludes the proposed the affective workload allocation system.